2026

 Stefano Rozzoni (concept development and on-site construction)

 Labyrinth at Naturama, Galliera, Italia.
 Photograph taken by Stefano Rozzoni, 11 August 2024.
-Labyrinth packed out by B. and Joanna Pascoe.
+Labyrinth deconstruction by B. and Joanna Pascoe.

 The labyrinth was created as part of the Posthuman Summer Camp, dedicated to the theme "Posthuman(ist) Co-existence", organized by the Italian Posthuman Network and the Center for Posthumanist Philosophy Studies.